kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 He started with Kubernetes in early 2017 and his first contribution was in March 2018.
 He started with a bug that he found, but his solution was not that graceful, hence wasn't accepted.
 He then started with some good first issues, which helped him to a great extent.
 In addition to this, from 2016 to 2017, he made some minor contributions to Docker.

-Currently, Paco is a reviewer for `kubeadm` and `SIG Node`.
-He states that the maintainers have helped him a lot in learning and contributing to the project.
+Currently, Paco is a reviewer for `kubeadm` (a SIG Cluster Lifecycle product), and for SIG Node.

 Paco says that you should contribute to open source projects you use.
 For him, an open source project is like a book to learn, getting inspired through discussions with the project maintainers.